-- 9. This methodology is not applicable when the project treats solids removed from an existing lagoon, or sludge originated from settlers or from any other biologically active treatment device of the baseline animal manure management/wastewater treatment system. - 10.
+- (b) In case the baseline treatment system was an anaerobic lagoon or a liquid system, a minimum interval of 30 days was observed between each removal of the solids accumulated in the lagoon. - 9.
+This methodology is not applicable when the project treats solids removed from an existing lagoon, or sludge originated from settlers or from any other biologically active treatment device of the baseline animal manure management/wastewater treatment system. - 10.
 The separated solids shall be further treated and, methane emissions resulting from further treatment, storage, use or disposal shall be considered.
 If the solids are combusted for thermal or heat generation, that component of the project activity can use a corresponding methodology under Type I. If the solids are mechanically/thermally treated to produce refuse-derived fuel (RDF) or stabilized biomass (SB) the relevant provisions in AMS-III.E shall be followed.
 If the solids are used as animal feeds (e.g. feed to cows, pigs), emissions from enteric fermentation and emissions from the manure may be neglected. - 11.
 The liquid fraction from the project solid separation system shall be treated either in the baseline treatment facility or in a treatment system with a lower methane conversion factor (MCF) than the baseline system. - 12.
 This methodology applies to situations where the baseline treatment systems have been operational at least three years before the start date of the project activity.
 New facilities (Greenfield projects) and project activities involving a change of equipment resulting in an efficiency improvement or capacity addition of the wastewater or sludge treatment system compared to the designed capacity of the baseline treatment system are only eligible to apply this methodology if they comply with the requirements in the "General Guidelines to SSC CDM methodologies" concerning these topics.
 In addition, the requirements for demonstration of the remaining lifetime of the equipment replaced as described in the general guidelines shall be followed. - 13.
 In case flocculants is used in the project activities, project emissions and leakage from use of flocculants should be taken into account. - 14.
-Measures are limited to those that result in emission reductions of less than or equal to $60 \text{ Kt } \text{CO}2$ equivalent annually.
+Measures are limited to those that result in emission reductions of less than or equal to 60 Kt CO2 equivalent annually.